 When you stand there at the viewpoint in the middle of the mountains of Quebrada de Humahuaca at 4,350 meters above sea level and overlook these multicolored mountains while the clouds passing drawing dark fluffy circles on the mountains and somewhere far away you can hear the thunder passing through the mountainsides.

 Stand still, and take it all in.
-I believe, that this is where you start to understand how people million of years ago believed that these types of phenomenon were the Gods.
+I believe, that this is where you start to understand how people million of years ago believed that these types of phenomenons were the Gods.

 Make a stop on your way to Cerro de Catorce Colores